milesroberts-123/slim-sweep-cnn/README.md

 ## 1. Choose workflow parameters

-All parameters can be found in `config/config.yaml`.
+The workflow parameters can be found in `config/config.yaml`.
 Each parameter is described below.

 | Parameter | Description | Default |
 |-----------|-------------|---------|